nmquijada/tormes/README.md

 ## What is TORMES?

-TORMES is an open-source, user-friendly pipeline for whole bacterial genome sequencing (WGS) analysis directly from raw Illumina paired-end sequence data.
-TORMES does not have a limited numbers of samples to work and by following simple instructions, TORMES automates all steps included in a typical WGS analysis, including:
+TORMES is an open-source, user-friendly pipeline for whole bacterial genome sequencing (WGS) analysis directly from raw Illumina paired-end sequenceing data.
+TORMES work with every bacterial WGS dataset, regardless the number, origin or species.
+By following very simple instructions, TORMES automates all steps included in a typical WGS analysis, including:

 1) Sequence quality filtering
 2) *De novo* genome assembly